yet-another-consulting-company/spray-and-pray/README.md

 ## Produce to Confluent Cloud

-Save your message files in one directory per topic like the diagram shows below:
+Save your message files in one directory per topic like the diagram shows below.
+The variable `<directory>` should be the path to the directory you want to produce on `<topic>`.

 ```bash
 .